UweGerdes/frontend-development/docker/README.md

 $ docker build -t uwegerdes/mail ./mail/
 ```

-To stop, remove, build and run everything copy the following:
+To stop, remove, build and run everything copy the following in a shell window (don't ask me what to do on Windows systems):

 ```bash
 $ docker stop nginx php-fpm mysql && \